 Data sources were patient records in selected medical facilities.
 For selection of medical charts were used the patient registers of each medical facility.
 These registers were presented in Excel format.

-Patient charts were randomly selected from the register using Google random number generator.
+Patient charts were randomly selected from the register using Excel random sample generator.
 Once the chart was found, we checked it to make sure the patient meets the inclusion criteria.
 If they met the inclusion criteria, we continued to the next step; if they did not, we put the chart back and selected the next chart from the random chart selection list.

 To ensure that we have enough charts to conduct the review during randomization process we extracted more charts that met eligibility criteria.
 At the Family Medicine National Training Center specifically assigned person was always available who ensured distribution of charts and clarification of different issues aroused during data collection process.